rauhja/tiralabra-23/documentation/project-specification.md

 ## Solving the problem

 The aim of the project is to compare the two algorithms in terms of compression ratio and time complexity.
 The algorithms will be implemented in Python.
-A desired outcome for compression ratio is at least 40-60% of the original file size.
+A desired outcome for space saving is at least 40-60% of the original file size.
 File should also be decompressed without losing any information.

 ## Time complexity